JAForbes/blog/public/posts/why-cohost-is-good.md

 Bookmark a few tags and you instantly have a vibrant feed without having to follow a ton of people.

-You will immediately notice a lot of Cohost users are furries that are really into anime.
-If that's not your thing, that's ok you can mute tags.
+You will immediately notice a lot of posts talking about stuff you are not interested in at all.
+That's ok you can mute tags.
 Definitely mute tags that bother you.
-There's no algorithm here learning your behaviours you need to cultivate your own experience (ugh work!).
+There's no algorithm learning your behaviours - you need to cultivate your own experience (ugh work!).

 Some of the tags I follow: